Pylons/pyramid/docs/narr/hooks.rst

 Replace ``my.request.factory`` with the Python dotted name to the request factory you want to use.

+.. warning:: If you register an IRequestFactory utility in such a way, you *must* be sure that the factory returns an object that implements *at least* the ``repoze.bfg.interfaces.IRequest`` interface.
+Otherwise all application view lookups will fail (they will all return a 404 response code).
+Likewise, if you want to be able to use method-related interfaces such as ``IGETRequest``, ``IPOSTRequest``, etc. in your view declarations, your factory must also do the same introspection of the environ that the default request factory does, and cause the custom factory to decorate the returned object to implement one of these interfaces based on the ``HTTP_METHOD`` present in the environ.

 Changing the response factory
 -----------------------------